wirebits/BlueQuack/README.md

 - Execute payloads by just sending appropiate commands.
 - LED status for check connection with BlueQuack.
 - List and view payloads on serial console.
+- Update and reset keyboard name for social engineering.
+- Mute and unmute system sounds.

 # 👍Recommended
 - Use those ESP32 boards which has at least `4MB` flash memory.